 - Fredrik Spendrup, CEO, Spendrups.

 - Mattias Nordqvist, Professor, SSE.

-The webinar will be moderated by SSE professor Sarah Jack.
-It is organized in collaboration with the Mistra Center for Sustainable Markets and as part of the outreach program of the Jacob and Marcus Wallenberg Center for Innovative and Sustainable Business Development, and the Scania Center of Innovation and Operational Excellence, at the SSE House of Innovation.
+The webinar was moderated by SSE professor Sarah Jack.
+It was organized in collaboration with the Mistra Center for Sustainable Markets and as part of the outreach program of the Jacob and Marcus Wallenberg Center for Innovative and Sustainable Business Development, and the Scania Center of Innovation and Operational Excellence, at the SSE House of Innovation.

 Webinar | How can innovative business solutions address global challenges in a rapidly-changing world?